-The Council has set up a procedure, through the Resource Adequacy Forum, to assess the adequacy of the power supply annually.
-Part of that process includes updating resource and load data on an annual basis.
+The Council has set up a procedure, through the Resource Adequacy Forum, to assess the adequacy of the power supply annually, including updating resource and load data.
 The Council has also conducted a peer review of the methodology and subsequently amended its adequacy standard.